There are a lot of people going to the theater tonight.

 So if you're wondering what the ditto head is, now you know.

-They call themselves Fair, Fairness and Accuracy in Reporting, uh, released a report that was picked up by virtually every newspaper in America and many columnists that criticized and accused me of lying, making misstatements and being wrong about 43 things.
+My friends, early on this summer, a inappropriately named media attack dog watchdog group, they call themselves FAIR, Fairness and Accuracy in Reporting, released a report that was picked up by virtually every newspaper in America and many columnists that criticized and accused me of lying, making misstatements, and being wrong about 43 things.

 43 things in over 4,000 hours of broadcasting in the last six years.